Notes on the Geography of Zimbabwe: From Harare to Masvingo

 We'll drive about 200 miles today, from Harare to Masvingo with a side trip at Chivhu to visit the church built by Arthur Cripps, a poet-missionary who spent his life in service.

 Zimbabwe's a basket case, right?
 Well, there are basket cases and basket cases.
-If this is the way into (and out of) Harare on a weekday morning, it's safe to say that the economy has not completely reverted to the Neolithic.
+If this is the way into (and out of) Harare on a weekday morning, it's safe to say that the economy has not completely collapsed.

-This was early in 2018, with Robert Mugabe gone and a temporary regime in place.
+This was early in 2018, with Robert Mugabe recently departed.
 From a repeat visitor's perspective, the most impressive thing, besides more traffic, was the complete absence of police checkpoints, alias bribe-uptake stations.

 Maybe an hour down the road.
 If we were bus conductors on the express service we'd sing, "Chivhu, Masvingo, Beitbridge, Polokwane, Pretoria, Johannesburg, Harrismith, Pietermaritzburg, and Durban."
 That's a thousand miles.

-The road surface isn't as good as in South Africa, but it's not bad, and there's a lot to be said for roads where most of the time you can drift over the center line without getting smucked.
-Too bad we're not 50 years earlier, when Rhodesia economized by building strip roads: two strips of asphalt just right for automobiles.
-On-coming vehicle?
-Bear to the side, so two tires are on a track and two aren't.
+The road surface isn't as good as in South Africa, but it's not bad, and there's a lot to be said for roads where most of the time you can drift over the center line without incident.
+Too bad we're not 50 years earlier, when Rhodesia economized by building strip roads: two narrow strips of asphalt just right for automobiles.
+Oncoming vehicle?
+Bear to the side, so two of your wheels tires are on a track and two aren't.

 A sign of poverty?

 People buy firewood in posh American suburbs, but the wood there isn't hacked by axes, as it is here.
 Implication: the woodcutter can't afford a sharp saw, let alone a chainsaw.